 These herbs can be used in conjunction with other Ayurvedic approaches which may also include modifying one's diet, lifestyle choices and activity levels.

-Ashwagandha (Withania somnifera), one of the top tonics in Ayurveda, is a rejuvenative yang tonic and "energizer" for the entire body with similar effects to that of ginseng.
+Ashwagandha (Withania somnifera), one of the top tonics in Ayurveda, is a rejuvenative tonic and "energizer" for the entire body with similar effects to that of ginseng.
 It is often viewed as a male reproductive aphrodisiac, but is generally revitalizing for both men and women alike.

 Dosha: Ashwagandha is good for Vata imbalance and sometimes Kapha as it is mildly warming to the body.

 Gotu kola (Centella asiatica) is also known as "brahmi" in Northern India and although it has similar properties to that of Bacopa monnieri (also called brahmi), it is not the same plant.
 Gotu kola leaves can be used fresh or are dried to make tea or powdered capsules.

 Gotu kola is commonly used with other herbs, like ginkgo, and is considered a "brain tonic" useful for improving memory, mental alertness and concentration skills.
 Gotu kola also works as a replenishing Ayurvedic herb for the central nervous system and can be a valuable herbal remedy for treating anxiety related stress and nervous disorders.

 Dosha: Gotu kola is a tridoshic herb, good for balancing Vata, Pitta and Kapha.

 Although considered an "Ayurvedic herb", amla is actually an antioxidant-rich tree fruit, containing one of the highest sources of natural plant-based vitamin C available.
 It is cleansing to the body and helps improve liver function and immune response.
 Also called Indian gooseberry or amalaki (Emblica officinalis),

 it is particularly useful as a digestive and bowel tonic, improving gastrointestinal